 The MSc Translational Pathology (Neuroscience) course combines core teaching of the fundamental aspects of the major nervous system diseases, with significant emphasis on the development of practical laboratory skills encompassing histopathology, molecular pathology and microscopy.

-The University of Sheffield in partnership with Health Education England (HEE) are launching an exciting new masters course for September 2015.
-The course provides progressive programme of fundamental genetics and genomics, through to applied clinical practice and genomic research, whilst recognising the ethical, legal and social issues that arise in using genetic data.
+This course is run by The University of Sheffield in partnership with Health Education England.
+It provides progressive programme of fundamental genetics and genomics, through to applied clinical practice and genomic research, whilst recognising the ethical, legal and social issues that arise in using genetic data.

 Learn to apply the fundamentals of neuroanatomy and physiology to better understand the clinical features of patients with neurological disease.
-An integrated approach links recent research advances to cutting edge management in the clinic, focussing on how insights from the laboratory are translated into benefits for patients.
+An integrated approach links recent research advances to cutting edge management in the clinic, focusing on how insights from the laboratory translate to benefits for patients.